 The lead up to the race was a pendulum of good and back luck.
 As soon as the entry was in, it seemed the dreaded flu bug came knocking, wiping me out for weeks and knocking my training to the ground.
-A seesaw of good and bad weeks saw me fit in a mix of holidays to the sun (weather acclimatization I told myself) and ensured I had the back-to-back days in the saddle needed to feel both physically and mentally ready.
-A gnarly 7 hour impromptu mountain bike race whilst on a trip to Scotland gave me the chance to test out a non-stop day in the saddle at race pace, the rest of my time spent on the road bike to get the miles in.
+A seesaw of good and bad weeks saw me fit in a mix of holidays to the sun (weather acclimatisation I told myself) to ensure I had the back-to-back days in the saddle needed to feel both physically and mentally ready.
+A gnarly seven hour impromptu mountain bike race whilst on a trip to Scotland gave me the chance to test out a non-stop day in the saddle at race pace; the rest of my time spent on the road bike to get the miles in.

 Getting to South Africa